 Aboriginal participation at the convention is

-expected to continue to grow in 2013, says Lesley
+expected to continue to grow in the upcoming years, says Lesley

 Williams, the PDAC’s Manager of Aboriginal